-A source water assessment for SFWB was com-pleted in 2002 in compliance with the 1996 amendments to the Safe Drinking Water Act.
+A source water assessment for the SFWB was completed in 2002 in compliance with the 1996 amendments to the Safe Drinking Water Act.
 The Clackamas River watershed protection area is occupied by a wide variety of residential, agricultural, forest, commercial, and industrial land uses.
 A total of 1,127 potential contaminant sources were identified within this area that could, if improperly managed or released, impact the water quality in the watershed.
 In 2010 the Clackamas River Water Provider (CRWP) completed a Drinking Water Protection Plan for the Clackamas River.
 The purpose of this plan is to provide CRWP with a road map of potential strategies and programs to implement over the next decade and beyond to preserve the Clackamas River as a high-quality drinking water source.
-CRWP strives to keep its water treatment requirement as low as possible while ensuring optimum water quality for our communities.
+CRWP strives to keep its water treatment requirement as low as possible while ensuring optimal water quality for our communities.
+To obtain a copy of the source water assessment please contact the South Fork Water Board at (503) 657-5030.